 Niles Severy (’71) is a professor at Napa Valley College, where he teaches physics, engineering, and mathematics.
 He is the director of two projects run by consortia of community colleges: the Network Training Academy Collaborative and the Certified Software Developer Specialist 2+2 Collaborative.
 He earned an M.S. in geology at the University of Colorado.

-Alexander Sevilla (’07) is an electronics techician at Deposition Sciences, Inc. in Santa Rosa.
+Alexander Sevilla (’07) was recently promoted to production supervisor at Deposition Sciences, Inc. in Santa Rosa.
 He formerly worked on the design and construction of electric vehicles for Thunderstruck Motors in Santa Rosa.

 Hugh Shacklett (’92) retired from his position as program manager for environmental cleanup (PCBs) at Mare Island Naval Shipyard in 1996.
 He is now a teaching assistant in the Special Education program at Rancho Cotate High School, where he helps teach 9th grade physical science.